-- Lampuga – We got recently informed from Managing Director Alexander Pick that Lampuga will not sell to end-users and will focus on the rental market.
-These rental location shall open later this year.
+- Lampuga – We got recently informed from Managing Director Alexander Pick that Lampuga will not sell to end-users in the near future.

 - Radinn – According to Alexander Fuehrling from Radinn they are currently shipping pre-orders and expect deliveries for new orders end of July.
 They don’t report the number of boards they can produce per month.

 - Water-Rebels – The Jetboard from Berlin is not publishing the release date yet.
 We are talking on a weekly base with CEO Stefan Klug.